 How We Built It (After Initially Destroying It)

-I immediately got defensive.
+The other one immediately got defensive.

 "I'm not defensive!
 You're just always criticizing me!"